jamezrin/gatsby-themes/sites/elevator-pitch/content/elevator-pitch/screens/5___software-engineer.md

-# Now I work at Gatsby.js
+# I'm  a Gatsby.js team's member

-as a Software Engineer.
+since the beginning of the year and I love that.